5 Worst Practices to Avoid with EBS Storage

 Using Amazon Elastic Block Store (EBS) volumes to store data is an integral part of using Elastic Cloud Compute, or EC2.
 Most use cases will have multiple EBS volumes attached to any given EC2 instance.
 Although EBS volumes are easy to set up, many organizations don’t provision or manage them in the most optimal way so they can get the best possible price-performance ratio.
 This can lead to increased cloud waste.

-1. Over-provisioning EBS volumes
+1. Over-provisioning volumes

 Not surprisingly, the most common EBS bad practice is over-provisioning.